bhecquet/seleniumRobot/doc/chap5_Development.md

 SeleniumRobot contains Unit tests, executed through the maven "test" phase.
 They tend to be quick and do not use any browser.
 They are configured using the `data/core/testng/tu.xml` file.

 Integration tests are executed in the maven "verify" phase.
 They are configured using the `data/core/testng/ti.xml` file.
 These tests can start browser to check specific features.
+The integration tests can be customized with several maven-failsafe-plugin option plus seleniumRobot specific options

+- do execute only integration tests: use `-DskipUTs=true`
+- execute specific integration tests: use `-Dit.test=<test lists>`.
+Refer to failsafe plugin documentation for details
+- debug maven integration tests: use `-Dmaven.failsafe.debug=true`.
+Refer to failsafe plugin documentation for details
+- display / do not display driver logs (they can be quite big).
+This corresponds to the devMode option of seleniumRobot: `-DseleniumRobot.devMode=false` or `-DseleniumRobot.devMode=true`

 ### 4 Deploy ###
 Unzip this file to any folder.